 Step 1 – Locating the Set Screw

 Look beneath the tub spout to check if there exists any set screw.
 Usually, in most of the standard tub spouts, the set screw can be found on the spout that is nearest to the tub.
 If set screw exists, the spout is very simple to slide out.
-An allen wrench can be used to loosen up the screw counter by turning it clockwise.
-If it is difficult to find the screw set, use a flash light for clearer vision.
+An allen wrench can be used to loosen up the screw by turning it counter-clockwise.
+If it is difficult to find the set screw, use a flash light for clearer vision.

 Step 2 – Open the Tub Spout